RanvierMUD/ranviermud/docs/extending/areas/quests.md

         title: "Find A Weapon",
         desc: "You're defenseless!
 Pick up the shiv from the chest by typing 'get shiv chest'",

+        // The level isn't _required_ but you may want it so you know how much of a reward to give
+        level: 1,

         // as soon as all goals are at 100% progress complete this quest.
 Defaults to false
         autoComplete: true,